-WHAT SHOULD YOU DO AFTER YOUR DUI ARREST?
+WHAT SHOLD YOU DO AFTER YOUR DUI ARREST?

 If you have been charged with a DUI, you are probably worried and are trying to find the right attorney for you.
 With Stolte Law, LLC, you will find the support and assistance you need to successfully navigate the criminal justice system.

-A third DUI is classified either as an "A" Misdemeanor or a Felony.
+A third DUI is classified as an "A" misdemeanor or a felony.
 Classification depends on the particular circumstances of your prior DUI convictions.
 A third DUI carries a minimum sentence of 90 days in jail and up to one year in jail.
 The fine ranges from $1,750 to $2,500.
 You must do a minimum of 90 days in custody.
 In many cases, this includes 48 consecutive hours in jail followed by 2,160 hours of house arrest.
-In addition to the statutory fines, you could also have to pay court costs and fees, probation monitoring fees, drug and alcohol evaluation fees, urinalysis testing, and for drunk driving classes.
+In addition to the statutory fines you could also have to pay court costs and fees, probation monitoring fees, drug and alcohol evaluation fees, urinalysis testing, and for drunk driving classes.

 Attorney Adam D. Stolte argued at the Kansas Court of Appeals that certain prior DUI's should not be counted when classifying a DUI.
-For many defendants across Kansas, this means a severe reduction of fines, jail time, and house arrest fees and custody.
-Contact Stolte Law, LLC to see if your case qualifies for a reduction of charges.
+For many people across Kansas, this resulted in a reduction of fines, jail time, and house arrest fees and custody time.

-Your license will be automatically suspended unless you request an administrative hearing with 14 days of your arrest.
-Failure to meet the requirements will result in an automatic suspension.
+Your license will be automatically suspended unless you request an administrative hearing within 14 days of your arrest.
+Failure to meet the requirement will result in an automatic suspension.

-Many attorneys try to spread their practice areas beyond their limits.
-Stolte Law focuses solely on defense of criminal charges in Kansas.
+Stolte Law, LLC focuses solely on defense of criminal charges in Kansas.
 That representation extends from municipal courts up to the highest court in Kansas, the Kansas Supreme Court.
-With this dedication to Kansas Criminal defense, Stolte Law will work tirelessly to achieve the best outcome possible in your case.